 Each of these processes has their merits, and many organizations have not changed these standard practices for some time.
 For those still using an RFP as the process, it’s becoming increasingly difficult for differentiated suppliers to identify where they can add value.
 In many cases, it results in a no bid situation.
 It doesn’t mean we don’t want your business.
 However, we both need to do more due diligence to determine if our working together is a good fit for your needs.

 Travel procurement: From commodity to strategic partnership

 Upgrading travel procurement practices is more than just repositioning the RFP in the process.
-The only way to understand the intangibles as well as the checklist items is to talk to people, even when you’re not looking to make an immediate change in providers.
+The only way to understand the intangibles as well as the checklist items is to talk with people, even when you’re not looking to make an immediate change in providers.
 Knowing who is out there and what they have to offer makes travel managers and procurement professionals much more prepared to find the right provider when they’re ready to make a change.

 True success in travel management requires partnership, and it can take time to find the right partner.
 In a recent success story, we met with a prospective client many times over the course of several months in order to understand their needs and whether or not we could help.
-To them it was about more than just change management and ROI – they were making a strategic choice to evolve their travel programme to better align with their with organisational goals.
+To them it was about more than just change management and ROI — they were making a strategic choice to evolve their travel program to better align with their with organizational goals.
 The investment in these discussions led to a much easier bid and change management process.